nilsrasa/UnityClient/README.md

 ## Charging Ricoh Theta S camera before use

 The camera should be charged before use.
 When charging, the switch of the camera will be solid red light as shown in the picture.

 ![Charge camera](/Screenshots/charge.jpg "Charge camera")

 ## Seting up Ricoh Theta S camera

-The “DevicePath” is needed to be added to the system registry in order to make Unity work with Theta S blending software.
+The “DevicePath” is needed to be added to the system registry in order to make Unity work with Theta S blending software (Stitching image).
+It might be the same for other types of virtual camera.

 * Press Win + R and type in 'regedit'.
 * Find registry key that is located under '\HKEY_LOCAL_MACHINE\SOFTWARE\Classes\CLSID\{860BB310-5D01-11d0-BD3B-00A0C911CE86}\Instance\' (note it’s SOFTWARE\Classes\Wow6432Node\CLSID... in 64-bit OS for 32-bit app space), where every subkey corresponds to a registered device.
 * Adding new property with the name DevicePath, the value could be random.
 Note that the value will be destroyed with re-registration of the device filter, and will have to be created once again.